RAK7590 Field Test with Pad

 Non-Labeling Test

-Displayed as green curves on the line charts
+- Displayed as green curves on the line charts

-Only stops when you tap Stop Test
+- Stops only when you tap Stop Test

 Labeling Test

-Automatically sends 50 uplink packets
+- Automatically sends 50 uplink packets at the same location

-Displayed as orange curves on the line charts
+- Displayed as orange curves on the line charts

-Start the Non-Labeling Test
+- Automatically resumes the Non-Labeling Test when finished

-Tap Start Labeling.
+- Tap Start Labeling.

-Figure 1: Start a Label Test- In the dialog that appears:
+Figure 1: Start a Label Test - In the dialog that appears:

 Figure 1: Enter Label Information- Enter a Label Name (required).